Non-Hermitian symmetry breaking and Lee-Yang theory for quantum XYZ and clock models: Introduction

-In addition to classical and dynamical quantum phase transitions, quantum phase transitions driven by quantum fluctuations are a central topic of broad interest in condensed matter physics \cite{sachdev1999quantum,sondhi1997continuous,vojta2003quantum}.
-A natural extension of the Lee-Yang framework to quantum systems is to compute the partition function (or generating functions) of quantum many-body systems and analyze the distribution of zeros \cite{kist2021lee,vecsei2022lee,vecsei2023lee,liu2024imaginary,liu2024exact,vecsei2025lee,li2023yang,li2025yang,meng2025detecting,wang2024quantum,he2025revisiting}.
+In addition to classical and dynamical quantum phase transitions, quantum phase transitions \cite{sachdev1999quantum,sondhi1997continuous,vojta2003quantum} driven by quantum fluctuations are a central topic of broad interest in condensed matter physics.
+A natural extension of the Lee-Yang framework to quantum systems is to compute the partition function (or generating functions) of quantum many-body systems and analyze the distribution of zeros \cite{tong2006lee,kist2021lee,vecsei2022lee,vecsei2023lee,liu2024imaginary,liu2024exact,vecsei2025lee,li2023yang,li2025yang,meng2025detecting,wang2024quantum,he2025revisiting,lv2026giant}.
 Nevertheless, it is well-known that the most direct approach to quantum phase transitions is through the ground state and its associated observables.
 A key question is whether the Lee-Yang framework can be captured from the ground states of quantum many-body systems.
-This question has been addressed in recent work \cite{gu2025fidelity} based on the concepts of non-Hermitian symmetry breaking and fidelity (overlap of two ground states) zeros.
-These zeros, examined in one- and two-dimensional ferromagnetic Ising models \cite{gu2025fidelity}, confirm the validity of the Lee-Yang theory for quantum phase transitions via the ground states in the complex magnetic field plane.
-Another key question is whether this fidelity-based Lee-Yang framework applies solely to the ferromagnetic Ising model or can be extended to a broad class of models, as in the original Lee-Yang theory for classical phase transitions.
+This question has been addressed in recent work \cite{gu2026fidelity} based on the concepts of non-Hermitian symmetry breaking and fidelity (overlap of two ground states) zeros.
+These zeros, examined in one- and two-dimensional ferromagnetic Ising models \cite{gu2026fidelity}, confirm the validity of the Lee-Yang theory for quantum phase transitions via the ground states in the complex magnetic field plane.
+However, an important open question remains: does this fidelity-based Lee-Yang framework apply only to the ferromagnetic Ising model, or can it be extended to a broader class of quantum many-body systems, analogous to the generality of the original Lee-Yang theory for classical phase transitions?